SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-19-retirement-portfolio.md

 <a id="fn1">1</a>: [↩](#fn1a)
 -->

 <a id="fn1">1</a>: Vanguard's foreign bond index fund [VTABX](https://investor.vanguard.com/mutual-funds/profile/VTABX) is currency-hedged back to the dollar, so it has no currency risk.
 It's largely sovereign bonds of developed nations, so it looks like Treasuries.
 Vanguard always recommends it.
-The last time I looked, the evidence said it wouldn't help diversification much&hellip; but wouldn't hurt either.
+The last time I looked, Vanguard's evidence said it wouldn't help diversification much&hellip; but wouldn't hurt either.
+(See [here]({{ site.baseurl }}/assets/icrifi_032012_high.pdf), Figure 7 on p.10: note the broad, shallow "optimum" where the portfolio variance changes by only 0.2% as the foreign bond allocation goes from 0% to 100%!)
 So I decided to take Vanguard's advice. [↩](#fn1a)

 <a id="fn2">2</a>: PL Bernstein, ["The 60/40 Solution"](http://web.archive.org/web/20061214061904/http://dfmadvisors.com/pdf/Bernstein6040.pdf), _Bloomberg Personal Finance_, 2002-Jan-Feb.
 Retrieved via the [Wayback Machine](http://web.archive.org/) 2021-Jun-19.[↩](#fn2a)